hwei/Minecraft-Map-Auto-Trim/README.md

 ScorePlugin
 ===========

+Score plugin for bukkit.

 Description
 -----------

-Score plugin for bukkit.
+* Viewers can give a score to a work.
+The range of score is 0.0 - 10.0.

-* Let viewers give a score of your work.
-You will receive reward according to the final score.
+* Author will receive reward according to the final score.
 * Give score will cost viewer money but he will win reward if the score is near to the final score.
 * Final score is average score of viewers generally.
 But admin can also set it to a forced score.